 It’s bad enough that China has periodically censored the FarWestChina website.
 It’s not reliably open, but thankfully many of you are accessing the site from outside of China.

 I’ve spent over 10 years building the various websites that I run.
 I started with minimal expenses but over time the growth has justified spending in strategic places (for a better breakdown of my expenses, see my guide on the essential tools I pay for as a travel blogger).

-One such place I invest is with a good VPN as well as the tools that allow me to manage a Facebook page in China.
+One such place I invest is with a good VPN as well as the tools that allow me to manage my Facebook pages and groups in China.

 In case your head has been stuck in the sand for the past decade, you should know that China has been blocking Facebook for quite some time.